Your Child’s Cerebral Palsy: Preventable Mistake or Not?

 Parents whose children have been diagnosed with cerebral palsy and who suspect medical error played a part usually have some basis for their suspicion.
 What was supposed to be a routine delivery turned into a nightmare.
 Their child spent time in the NICU (neonatal intensive care unit), or experienced seizures.
 Doctors and nurses were vague about answering questions.

 Still, they aren’t sure if what they suspect is true, or if they are only seeking relief from the agonizing question of “could we have prevented this from happening to our child?”
-These parents come to me seeking help uncovering the truth.
+These parents come to our trusted cerebral palsy attorneys seeking help uncovering the truth.

 Medical Negligence is Linked to Serious Birth Injuries